Few options for G7 trade chiefs to alleviate supply pinch | Business

 Equity analysts at Jefferies said the supply chain crisis may have already peaked with the passing of a mid-October shipping deadline for holiday goods, freeing up capacity for "baseline" shipping of machinery, automotive goods and home furnishings.
 "There are signs that we are past the peak pinch and Jefferies' analysts expect to see significant improvement by the second half" of 2022, the firm said in a research report.

-"Buyers are starting to question the wisdom of putting fresh orders into a system that is buckling under an enormous backlog," Tradeshift CEO Christian Lanng said in a statement.
+"Buyers are starting to question the wisdom of putting fresh orders into a system that is buckling under an enormous backlog," Tradeshift Chief Executive Christian Lanng said in a statement.
 "The longer this situation continues, the more likely we’ll see a more prolonged reversal heading into 2022."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)